 Populations commonly experience different biotic and abiotic environments in space and time, giving rise to geographic mosaics of selection that can produce intraspecific variation in traits (Thompson, 2005, 1999).
 Geographic patterns in intraspecific variation may signal diversifying selection and reflect areas with conflicting selective pressures for specific traits.
 Recent studies have focused on intraspecific variation to better understand the drivers of diversity at larger scales and evidence for divergent/differential selection.
 To date, intraspecific variation in floral volatiles has been attributed to selection by different pollinators (Anderson et al., 2010; Chapurlat et al., 2018; Gross et al., 2016; Gfrerer et al. 2021), differences in pollinator preference (Suinyuy et al., 2015), adaptation to heterogeneous pollinator communities (Szenteczki et al., 2021), and the impacts of larcenists or herbivores (Galen et al., 2011; Kessler et al., 2008; Theis, 2006), each with distinct and sometimes opposing impacts on plant fitness.
 Despite these advances, our understanding of intraspecific variation in floral scent remains limited.
-To date, most studies of floral scent include only a few (< 10) individuals per population and a small number of populations and few of these studies investigate variation in space (sample the complete geographic distribution of the taxa of interest) and time (multiple years) (Delle-Vedove et al., 2017).
+To date, most studies of floral scent include only a few (< 10) individuals per population and a small number of populations.
+Moreover, few of these studies investigate variation in space (sample the complete geographic distribution of the taxa of interest) and time (sampled over multiple years) (Delle-Vedove et al., 2017).
 Comprehensive sampling within populations and across space and time allows for a fuller understanding of the nature of variation, which then can inform predictions of underlying processes and mechanisms.